-Sam has been engaged in the practice of law since 2003 and represents clients in sophisticated disputes including white-collar criminal defense, civil rights litigation, personal injury and a wide range of commercial matters.
+Sam is a trial lawyer who represents clients in sophisticated disputes including white-collar criminal defense and a wide range of commercial matters.
 Sam helps clients resolve their most critical disputes.

 Sam has successfully defended numerous individuals who have fallen into crises and have been charged with serious crimes such as wire and mail fraud, tax fraud, racketeering, firearm offenses, money laundering, identity theft, health care fraud, and environmental and regulatory offenses.
 Sam serves clients in all phases of the criminal process including audits, investigations, grand jury proceedings, pretrial proceedings, and trial.
 Sam is regularly called on by civil litigators to consult and assist in cases with potential criminal exposure.